ajaxray/geek-life/README.md

 ---
 ### Footnotes
 1. In my Macbook Air, 1.6 GHz Dual-Core Intel Core i5, RAM: 8 GB 1600 MHz DDR3
-2. Use [monakai](https://github.com/sickill/vim-monokai) color scheme for markdown syntax
+2. Using [monakai](https://github.com/sickill/vim-monokai) color scheme for markdown syntax
 3. Habitica is a free habit and productivity app that treats your real life like a game

 ---